 That of course is the point of this story.
-It's not about pigs, or swineherds, or ungrateful townspeople, or even particularly about demons.
+It's not really about pigs, or swineherds, or ungrateful townspeople, or even particularly about demons.
 It is a story about the magnificent power of God at work in Jesus.
 It is a story about Jesus being truly the Son of God, the redeemer, the Messiah, the Christ.
 It is a story that Jesus is not merely a Jewish Messiah but the Christ for the whole world, Gentiles included.
-That is the story and the message that the healed man was sent to proclaim, and that is the message that we, also having been healed by the power of God in Christ are sent to proclaim.
+That is the story and the message that the healed man was sent to proclaim, and that is the message that we, also having been healed like the man in the story by the power of God in Christ, are sent to proclaim.